 Each article should focus on a different topic related to your area of expertise, business, product or service.

-Besides building credibility and authority in your field, quality content will also help your search engine optimization (SEO), which helps your website’s visibility and ranking on Google.
+Besides building credibility and authority in your field, quality content will also help your search engine optimisation (SEO), which helps your website’s visibility and ranking on Google.

 #3 - MOTIVATED CALL-TO-ACTION ON EVERY PAGE